random-lad/docker-audio-copy/README.md

-# Docker Audio Copy 1.8.0
+# Docker Audio Copy 1.8.1
 This project is a Docker container for [Exact Audio Copy](https://www.exactaudiocopy.de/) (EAC) version `1.8`.
 It allows Linux (and Mac) users to easily and reliably run EAC in a preconfigured environment.
 Graphical windows & audio can be forwarded to the host machine through X11 and PulseAudio.
 The CD-ROM drive is already added in the Wine config and fstab.
 Just **Pull & Run**; no additional host configuration is needed to use the software.

+Headless VNC mode is also supported (using `docker-compose`).

 ## License
 **I DO NOT OWN THE COPYRIGHT TO THE WRAPPED SOFTWARE**, nor does this wrapper violate the license of the wrapped software.
 The Docker image does not contain any binary of the (proprietary) software that it wraps.
 It is the end user who downloads the installer and accepts the **END USER AGREEMENT** on the initial run of the container.